-In the first instance the umpire decides that the bowling of short pitched deliveries has become dangerous under clause 41.6.1
+In the first instance the umpire decides that the bowling of short pitched deliveries has become dangerous under 41.6.1:

-- 41.6.1.1 The umpire shall call and signal No ball, and when the ball is dead, caution the bowler and inform the other umpire, the captain of the fielding side and the batsmen of what has occurred.
-This caution shall apply to that bowler throughout the innings. - 41.6.1.2 If there is a second instance, the umpire shall repeat the above procedure and indicate to the bowler that this is a final warning, which shall apply to that bowler throughout the innings. - 41.6.1.3 Should there be any further instance by the same bowler in that innings, the umpire shall

-- call and signal No ball

-- when the ball is dead, direct the captain of the fielding side to suspend the bowler immediately from bowling
+- 41.6.1.1 The umpire shall call and signal No ball, and when the ball is dead, caution the bowler and inform the other umpire, the captain of the fielding side and the batters of what has occurred.
+This caution shall apply to that bowler throughout the innings. - 41.6.1.2 If there is a second instance, the umpire shall repeat the above procedure and indicate to the bowler that this is a final warning, which shall apply to that bowler throughout the innings. - 41.6.1.3 Should there be any further instance by the same bowler in that innings, the umpire shall: - call and signal No ball - when the ball is dead, direct the captain of the fielding side to suspend the bowler immediately from bowling - inform the other umpire for the reason for this action.